 — Taylor Ellwood, The Book of Good Practices

 Herigone’s Mnemonic System connects with broader magical techniques that involve encoding information for easier recall, such as sigil creation and visualization.
-When combined, these methods strengthen you's ability to memorize and manipulate symbolic data within their magical framework, supporting more advanced and precise work.
+When combined, these methods strengthen your ability to memorize and manipulate symbolic data within their magical framework, supporting more advanced and precise work.

 Source books: The Book of Good Practices